Commonwealth Chess Championship: Mumbai 2003

 Nguyen Anh Dung from Vietnam finished first with 8.5/10, the title went to 4th placed Dibyendu Barua.

 Mumbai 2004

 The 2004 Championships were held in Mumbai, India.
 The winner was Nigel Short.
 In 2005 the event was scheduled to be played, but was in the end cancelled.

 Mumbai 2006

 The event was won by Nigel Short with the emphatic score of 9/10.
 Indians Chanda Sandipan and M R Venkatesh scored 8/10 for 2nd-3rd places.

 New Delhi 2007

-Sponsored by Parvnath Developers Ltd., the 2007 tournament was held at the Sirifort Sports Complex, Khel, New Delhi.
+Sponsored by Parsvnath Developers Ltd., the 2007 tournament was held at the Sirifort Sports Complex, Khel, New Delhi.